aws-samples/istio-on-eks/modules/04-security/opa-external-authorization/README.md

 | `opa-policy` | All pods in namespaces with label `opa-istio-injection`=`enabled` | Pods | Volumes | Mutates selected pods to add a volume named `opa-policy` only if it doesn't already exist. | References a ConfigMap named `opa-policy`.
 The ConfigMap is created later in the workload namespace. |

 #### Plugin arguments
 Note the arguments for the `opa-istio` container above.
-A subset of the arguments are related to the envoy external authorizer gRPC plugin and are explained in more detail below.
+A subset of the arguments are related to the Envoy external authorizer gRPC plugin and are explained in more detail below.

 | Name | Purpose |
 |------|---------|